antimoloch007/sp1-simple-examples/SP1_age_verifier_example/README.md

 This guide shows how to:

-- Write an SP1 zkVM program that checks if a user is over 21.
+- Write an SP1 zkVM program that checks if a user is 21 or older.
 - Create binary inputs for the program.
 - Run the SP1 program to generate a proof.
 - Verify the proof and view the result.